jeffhuang4704/vulasset/v54-db-pod.md

 TODO: mention how to read data work if need to get scan report.
 We will patch GetScanReport() function so it will fetch data from db-pod.
 If it's not available it will try local Consul instead.

-**Performance**
-(1) Consul read performance (2) db-pod write performance.
-Use this to estimate the duration.

-🍉 Test case 1: migration 10K scan report from Consul to db-pod (how much time it used?) // write performance 🍉 Test case 2: Consule restart, read these 10K scan report from db-pod (how much time it used, we might need to compare with Consul... but how to compare... using log?) // read performance
+**Performance:**
+I conducted a few tests
+[test1] A ScanReport containing 142 CVEs with a zipped size of 5 KB.
+It takes around 13 seconds to migrate 1,000 reports.
+[test2] A ScanReport containing 1,371 CVEs with a zipped size of 33 KB.
+It takes around 17 seconds to migrate 1,000 reports.

+The data flow looks like below: controller => db-pod => nfs server (Persistent Volumes)

 ## Discussion

-1. How does user enable the db-pod feature?
+1. How does a user enable the db-pod feature?
+2. Does the existence of a db-pod imply automatic usage?
-2. Can user change their mind by disable it?
+3. Can a user disable it if they change their mind?